cfsworkload/business-intelligence/README.md

 4. Enter a unique name in the **Application Name** field.
 This creates the domain route that you will use to navigate to your website once the app is deployed.
 5. Enter the same application name into the **Host** field.
 6. Verify that the **Domain** field is correct, and click **Save**.
-7. Click the **Play** arrow right next to the drop down menu to deploy your application.
+7. Click the play icon to the right of the drop-down menu to deploy your application.

   ![EXAMPLE](images/Launch Config.png)

-8. Once the app successfully deploys, navigate to the Bluemix Dashboard to see that your app has been created.
+8. Once the app deploys, navigate to the Bluemix Dashboard.
+Your new app will appear in the Applications section.

   ![EXAMPLE](images/Bluemix Console.png)

 9. Clicking the app.
-At the top of the page underneath your app name, there should be a field labelled "Routes".
+At the top of the page underneath your app name, there should be a field labelled **Routes**.
 Click the route link to launch your web application.
 10. Take a moment to check out your simple data pipes website!
 Then, create a new pipe from the left sidebar.
-11. In the **Type** field, select **SalesForce**.
+11. In the **Type** field, select **Salesforce**.
 Give it a **Name**, and also a **Description** if you wish, then click **Proceed**.
 ![EXAMPLE](images/Pipes Create New.png)

 12. Copy down the Callback URL in the following back.
-You'll need it later to connect SalesForce.
+You'll need it later to connect Salesforce.
 ![EXAMPLE](images/Pipes Callback URL.png)

 We've got all that we need from the Simple Data Pipes web application at the moment, so let's head back to Bluemix.